BJackal/ChasteWorkshopSRN/README.md

 Here you will explore two examples of using SRN models in chaste.
 First, you will explore an example in Chaste of the Delta-Notch signalling pathway.
 Here you will utilise a modified version of Collier et als (1996, https://doi.org/10.1006/jtbi.1996.0233) work for the feedback loop between Delta and Notch.
 The one major difference in our system being that Delta concentrations in the neighbouring cells are used directly.
 Second, you will be able to investigate the formation of planar polarity in a 2D tissue based on a simplified version of the work of Fisher et al (2019, https://doi.org/10.1016/j.isci.2019.06.021).

-# Example 1: Delta -Notch Signalling
+# Example 1: Delta-Notch signalling
 The test you will be following for this section can be found within ```/test/TestDeltaNotchSRN```.
 First, pen this file in visual studio code.
 You can look over the commented code describing what each line of text is being used for.
 All files will start out with relavent includes for which parts of Chaste you wish to utilise and this is also where you would include any of your own custom code that you may use in your own simulations.